CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ## **Overview**

 The "Lost Mine of Tundelver" unfolds across four distinct sections.
 In Part 1, known as "Vermkin Arrows," the adventurers find themselves en route to the town of Tuntin when they inadvertently become embroiled in a Vermkin ambush.
-They soon learn that these Vermkins, members of the Mountainmaw tribe, have captured their molekin comrade, Burrowbard Stoneseeker, and his escort, a human warrior named Ulfric Warwinter.
+They soon learn that these Vermkins, members of the Mountainmaw tribe, have captured their molekin comrade, Burrowbard Stoneseeker, and his escort, a mudblood warrior named Ulfric Warwinter.
 The characters must confront the ambush and subsequently follow the Vermkins' trail back to their hidden hideout.
 There, they must rescue Ulfric and receive word from him that Burrowbard and his brothers stumbled upon a fabled lost mine.
 Ulfric knows nothing more than that Burrowbard and his map have been taken to a place referred to as "Mountainmaw Castle."

 Part 2, titled "Tuntin," finds the characters arriving in the troubled town of Tuntin, beleaguered by the Redbrands, a gang of outlaws led by the enigmatic figure known as Glasstaff.
 The town is also home to a range of intriguing NPCs, laying the groundwork for short adventures in Part 3.
 The Redbrands seek to drive the adventurers out of Tuntin, and in return, the characters launch an assault on the Redbrand hideout.
 Beneath an old manor's hidden fortress, they discover that Sylas "Glasstaff" Alabaster, the Redbrands' leader, receives orders from someone known as the Black Spider, who desires the adventurers' removal.